Quick Answer

 The heavy letters are: خ، غ، ص، ض، ط، ظ، ق (Kha, Ghain, Sad, Dad, Ta, Za, Qaf).
 These letters are always pronounced with tafkheem (heaviness).

-12. What happens in Idgham when the letter Ba follows Meem Sakinah?
+12. What happens in Idgham Shafawi when Meem Sakinah is followed by another Meem?

 Correct Answer: B